forefireAPI/forefire/docs/source/reference/commands.rst

 Command Reference
 =================

 This page lists the commands available in the ForeFire interpreter.
 Commands are typically followed by arguments enclosed in square brackets `[...]`, often using a `key=value` format separated by semicolons `;`.
+Some commands may accept positional arguments.

 .. note::
    Some commands like ``FireFront`` and ``FireNode`` rely on **indentation** (spaces) when used in a script file to define their hierarchical relationship (e.g., a ``FireNode`` belongs to a ``FireFront``, which belongs to a ``FireDomain``).
 This is indicated in their descriptions.